Bhuvanrajp/Smart-Heater-control-with-DS18B20-/README.md

 # DS18B20 Temperature Sensor Project

-This project demonstrates how to interface a **DS18B20 digital temperature sensor** with an Arduino.
+This project demonstrates how to interface a **DS18B20 digital temperature sensor** with an ESP32.
 The circuit and code were created using the Wokwi online simulator.

 ## 🧰 Components

-- Arduino UNO
+- ESP32
 - DS18B20 Temperature Sensor
 - 4.7kΩ Resistor (pull-up)
 - Jumper wires